DoubbleTheFun/penguinsonic/README.md

 # PenguinSonic

 PenguinSonic is a work-in-progress recreation of Sonic the Hedgehog (1991) in PenguinMod.
 Its goal is to recreate Sonic the Hedgehog as accurately as possible according to [the disassembly](https://github.com/sonicretro/s1disasm), just to see if it's possible.
-What is currently completed is found [on the official website](sites.google.com/penguinsonic/progress), or [the official changelog](sites.google.com/penguinsonic/changelog).
+What is currently completed is found [on the official website](https://sites.google.com/penguinsonic/progress), or [the official changelog](https://sites.google.com/penguinsonic/changelog).

 ## What is PenguinMod

-Since people may not know, [PenguinMod](penguinmod.com) is a modified version of the [Scratch 3.0](scratch.mit.edu) programming environment, based on the source code of [TurboWarp](www.turbowarp.org) It adds a wide variety of features on top of the quality of life improvements that TurboWarp provides.
+Since people may not know, [PenguinMod](https://penguinmod.com) is a modified version of the [Scratch 3.0](https://scratch.mit.edu) programming environment, based on the source code of [TurboWarp](www.turbowarp.org) It adds a wide variety of features on top of the quality of life improvements that TurboWarp provides.

 ## How to play PenguinSonic

-PenguinSonic can be played directly on [PenguinMod.](penguinmod.com) It can also be played on [the game's website](sites.google.com/penguinsonic).
-For offline use, there is a [separate section of the website](sites.google.com/penguinsonic/downloads) where you can download the game.
-The recommended download is the HTML5 version that you can open in any browser, but for Windows, an .exe version is also provided.
+PenguinSonic can be played directly on [PenguinMod.](penguinmod.com) It can also be played on [the game's website](https://sites.google.com/penguinsonic).
+For offline use, there is a [separate section of the website](https://sites.google.com/penguinsonic/downloads) where you can download the game.

 The first time you play PenguinSonic, the game will require you to provide a copy of _Sonic the Hedgehog_.
 To provide the file, you have to follow these steps.